Dark Patterns in SEO: Trends That No One is Documenting

 What are Dark Patterns?

-Harry Brignull first coined the term Dark Pattern to define types of deceptive UI designs, used to trick users into doing somethings that they otherwise would not do.
+Harry Brignull first coined the term Dark Pattern to define deceptive UI designs that trick users into doing something they otherwise would not do.

 Dark Patterns & SEO

-SEO or search engine optimization is an activity that is done to increase traffic to the website.
-It is usually done by following good UI/UX practices, creating helpful content and helping search engines understand the website better.
-This is generally done by keeping the user in mind.
+SEO, or search engine optimization, is an activity that increases traffic to a website.
+It is usually done by following good UI/UX practices, creating helpful content, and helping search engines understand the website better.
+This is generally done while keeping the user in mind.

 Here are some of the deceptive design tactics actively used by many websites to augment their SEO strategies:

-Increased waiting time for downloads to make user stay on page
+Increased waiting time for downloads to make users stay on the page

-Many websites where you can download a software/file urge you to wait for some time.
-This wait time has many reasons.
-Some are justified but others are not.
+Many websites where you can download software/files urge you to wait.
+This wait time has many reasons, some of which are justified.

 Making Users Jump to Different Domains